microsoft/terminal/doc/specs/#1043 - Set the initial position of the Terminal/spec.md

 In step 4, we may need to consider the dpi of the current monitor and multi-monitor scenario when calculating the initial position of the window.

+Edge cases:

+1. Multiple monitors.
+The user should be able to set the initial position to any monitors attached.
+For the monitors on the left side of the major monitor, the initial position values are negative.
+2. If the initial position is larger than the screen resolution and the window is off-screen, we should at least let user be able to see and drag the window back on screen.
+One solution is to set the initial position to the top left corner of the nearest monitor if the titlebar is off-screen.
+3. If the user wants to launch maximized and provides an initial position, we should launch the maximized window on the monitor where the position is located.

 ## UI/UX Design

 Upon successful implementation, the user is able to add new properties to the json profile file, which is illustrated in the picture below: